BOJ board member Masu calls for early rate hike, joins hawkish chorus

 Soaring energy costs from the Middle East conflict have complicated the BOJ's rate decisions as they push up prices, but also hurt an economy heavily reliant on fuel imports.

-Masu's hawkish tone turns the market's attention to a speech on May 21 by another board member Junko Koeda, who voted for keeping rates steady in April.
-Deputy Governor Ryozo Himino will also deliver a speech on Saturday.
+Masu's hawkish tone turns the market's attention to speeches by Deputy Governor Ryozo Himino, who will speak on Saturday, and by another board member, Junko Koeda, who will speak on May 21.
+Both voted for keeping rates steady in April.